morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 ## Realtek RTW88 (in-kernel driver) (WiFi 5)

-[3] Work to upstream USB support for the RTW88 recently started.
+[3] Work to upstream USB support for the in-kernel RTW88 driver recently started.
 If successful, that means that we will see Linux Wireless Standards compliant in-kernel support for the following chipsets:

 ```
 rtl8822bu